 It’s always a good idea to have at least one small cabinet with doors in your child’s bedroom.
 This might be a small cabinet from another part of the house—space-saver storage units made for bathrooms work well—a bookcase with doors or even a small armoire.
 This is where electronic toys, video game controllers, and large, oddly shaped items can be hidden away, such as completed Lego constructions, school projects, and sporting gear.

 It goes without saying that every bedroom, whether a child’s or an adult’s, needs a dresser.
 Start teaching your child to put clothes neatly into drawers as soon as he or she is old enough to understand your directions.
 Use pictures to label each drawer with the contents: pajamas, tee shirts, underwear, socks.
 On laundry day, let your child place clean, folded clothing into the appropriate drawers.
 Little kids enjoy such activities, and the habit will last when the fun is outgrown.

-One or two large plastic underbed storage boxes always come in handy.
-Depending on the age of your child, they are perfect for holding out-of-season clothing, large pads of drawing paper, artwork your child wants to save, extra bedding, sporting equipment, the odd collections children tend to enjoy and board games or electronic equipment.
-Clear plastic make it easy to find the desired object without strewing the box’s contents across the floor.
+One or two large plastic under-bed storage boxes always come in handy.
+Depending on the age of your child, they are perfect for holding out-of-season clothing, large pads of drawing paper, artwork your child wants to save, extra bedding, sporting equipment, the odd collections children tend to enjoy and board games, or electronic equipment.
+Clear plastic makes it easy to find the desired object without strewing the box’s contents across the floor.

 Even with all of these tools, your child might not always keep his bedroom as neat as you would like.
 But the odds are much more favorable when he has easy access to storage, and an occasional gentle reminder of, “A place for everything, and everything in its place.”